-- Personal Safety Glasses (preferred)

-- USB thumb drive

-- shoes with solid leather uppers.
+- Personal Safety Glasses (preferred). - Shoes with a solid leather upper.

 Industrial Technology - Building Construction

 The Building and Construction focus area provides opportunities for students to develop knowledge, understanding and skills in relation to the building and associated industries.
 Students will develop knowledge and skills in the use of tools, materials and techniques related to building and construction.